 Rey (2015) has argued for a global financial cycle, in which capital flows, asset prices and credit growth move together.
-This cycle is not aligned with country-specific macroeconomic conditions.
-Could a similar cycle at the regional level generate conditions that can give rise to a regional financial crisis?
-To answer this question, we extract economic factors that countries in the region have in common and see whether these factors can help explain reserve accumulation.
+This cycle is not necessarily aligned with country-specific macroeconomic conditions.
+Could a common economic cycle at the regional level drive the international reserve hoarding behavior of an economy?16 And, if it does, will it affect the Joneses effect?
+To answer these questions, we extract economic factors that countries in the region have in common and see whether these factors can help explain reserve accumulation.
 We add these factors to our Joneses equation: